 If the piercings become uncomfortable or they cause you pain, you should change up the size of the piercing or completely remove it.
 That way you will spare yourself from any additional discomfort that may occur.

 Further, don’t ignore the signs.
-You should remove your jewelry if the pierced hole is inflamed, hurt, irritated or red.
+You should remove your jewellery if the pierced hole is inflamed, hurt, irritated or red.
 Immediately take it off to spare yourself from physical suffering and soreness.
 Don’t feel bad for getting rid of your piercings because you can always re-pierce after pregnancy.

-Speaking of which, nipple piercings are recommended to be instantly cut out as they boost the risk of infections and choking among the newborns.
+Speaking of which, nipple piercings are recommended to be instantly cut out as they boost the risk of infections and choking among newborns.

 Since any type of piercing can be impacted by pregnancy due to growth, swelling and water retention, there still are several types of body jewelry that are not bad at all.
 Among this group of body art can be found the ear piercings and tunnels, lip and nose rings, tongue rings and eyebrow piercings.